 - 5. Beginning in approximately 2006, Wolfe created and solicited an investment opportunity, in which he represented that investors could purchase rental property using a pre-approved \$1 million line of credit.
 The income that an investor would receive from the rental property would be high enough for the investor to pay down the line of credit and, most importantly, receive a steady stream of income.
 Wolfe operated this scheme through WCG. - 6.
 After meeting Wolfe and learning about this investment, Snodgrass joined WCG.
 From approximately 2006 to 2007, Wolfe and Snodgrass solicited investments in WCG to prospective investors in multiple states.
-WCG raised at least \$1,020,000 from at least thirty-two investors, at least four of whom were Washington residents.
-WCG failed to provide the investors with most of the promised services required under the investment, and many, if not most, of the investors lost their entire investment. - 7.
+WCG raised at least \$1,020,000 from at least thirty-two investors, at least five of whom were Washington residents, including Snodgrass himself.
+WCG failed to provide the investors with most of the promised services required under the investment, and many, if not most, of the investors lost their entire investment, including Snodgrass. - 7.
 Additionally, while soliciting investments in WCG, Snodgrass also offered a separate investment through his company, Saves, Inc. Saves, Inc. raised at least \$100,000 from at least one Washington investor, an elderly retiree who also invested in the WCG investment.
-This investor lost his entire Saves, Inc. and WCG investments.
+This investor lost his entire WCG investment and most of his Saves, Inc. investment.